Updated July 3, 2023

-- Spring MVC – Spring Model-View-Controller implementation is helpful in developing web applications and web services, etc.
+- Spring MVC – Spring Model-View-Controller implementation helps develop web applications, web services, etc.

-Java Objects which are initialized by the Spring IoC container is known as Spring Beans.
+Java Objects initialized by the Spring IoC container are known as Spring Beans.
 To get the Spring Bean instance, we use Spring ApplicationContext.

 There are only a few different options that exist to inject the beans in Spring: